-The Conquest and Settlement of Canaan (10) OLD04
+The Conquest and Settlement of Canaan (5) OLD04a

 This is one of the most exciting episodes of Israel’s history, from the time of Moses to that of Samuel.
-This module sets events both in the context of God’s purpose for the whole of mankind, and also in that of contemporary events and social lifestyle.
+This module examines the Book of Joshua in the contexts of the history of Israel and of God’s purpose for the whole of mankind, considering also the relevance of its message in light of contemporary events and culture.